naavis/haloray/README.md

 ![Graphic of pyramidal ice crystal](images/pyramid-crystal.png)

+Above is a representation of an ice crystal with pyramidal end caps.
+Currently HaloRay is limited to convex ice crystals, so the end caps cannot extend inwards to make hollow ice crystals.

 ### View settings

 These settings affect how the results of the simulation are shown on the screen.